syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Getting-Started.md

 {% endtabs %}

-The following illustration shows Edit Control was created.
+The following illustration shows EditControl was created.

 ![](Getting-Started_images/Getting-Started_img3.png)

 ## Loading a file into document

-`LoadFile` method of Edit Control helps to loads the content of any desired file into the Edit Control, instead of typing the code in it.
+This option helps to load file into EditControl.

 {% tabs %}